HaggardDan/openvas-server/README.md

-# OpenVAS
+# OpenVAS-Server

 OpenVAS is an opensource project forked off of the original Nessus opensource code.
+This is a dockerbuild of the source distro.

 ## Build

-    Docker build . -t openvas:latest
+    Docker build . -t openvas-server:latest